build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 - A "real" testable application for various orchestration platforms

-The **sock shop** project consists of 8 front-end and back-end microservices, where the front-end is a web page created by NodeJS. the project's name is: **front-end** in here and , and it accesses several back-end services through http requests,which are order, payment, user management, product management and shopping cart, etc. The data of the back-end services are stored in MongoDB and MySQL
+The **sock shop** project consists of 8 front-end and back-end microservices, where the front-end is a web page created by NodeJS. the project's name is: **front-end** in here.
+And it accesses several back-end services through http requests,which are order, payment, user management, product management and shopping cart, etc. The data of the back-end services are stored in MongoDB and MySQL

 The reference architecture is as follows: